ewquon/inflow/README.md

 Inflow Processing Module
 ========================

+*DEPRECATED* This module has moved to the [NWTC ABL Python tool suite](https://github.com/NWTC/abl).

 This Python module should be used to prepare a time-varying Dirichlet boundary for a high-fidelity CFD analysis (e.g., a microscale large-eddy simulation using SOWFA).